 Women’s Inspirational Network (WIN)

 WIN aspires to spiritually inspire the women of SMMA through prayer, service and fellowship for the honor and glory of God.
-Meetings are on the 1st Wednesday of the month, September-May at 7:00 p.m.
+Meetings are on the 1st Wednesday of the month, year round at 7:00 p.m.

 Contact: WIN Board – Email WIN Board